 When you have more time to fuel for your workout, like 1 to 3 hours, eat a well-balanced meal with carbs, protein, and a little bit of fat.
 Both protein and fat take longer to digest, which wards off hunger.
 Having some protein in your system also helps with muscle growth and repair after the workout, and fat contributes to energy levels, especially for low-intensity exercise.

 Below is a list of foods that are mostly rich in carbs, but also include some protein and fat.
-Choose one of these as a snack before a workout or pair some of them together to make a meal.
+Choose one of these as a snack before a workout or pair some together to make a meal.

 Bananas